homelabajull/beastmaster/README.md

 # 🐾 Beastmaster

-A collection of command-line **beasts** to help tame your filesystem.
+A collection of pet **beasts**.
+No worries.
+Its neither wild beasts nor djinns.
-Each beast has its own ability:
+Summon at your own risks:

 * **Duyung** — Pretty-print a directory tree
 * **Harimau** — Smart file finder (glob, regex, filters)